ericardomuten/nightmode-exposure-fusion/README.md

 1. Mertens exposure fusion algorithm[[1]](https://dl.acm.org/doi/abs/10.1109/PG.2007.23) is carried out using the first RGB image (RGB source of the reference) and all image registration's output as the input.
 2. A Gaussian filter is applied to smooth out the resulting image.

-This work is done as a submission for the Image-based Measurements class' final project.

 ## References

 [1] Tom Mertens, Jan Kautz, and Frank Van Reeth.
 2007.
 Exposure Fusion.
 In Proceedings of the 15th Pacific Conference on Computer Graphics and Applications (PG '07).
 IEEE Computer Society, USA, 382–390.
 DOI:https://doi.org/10.1109/PG.2007.23